-We are also subject to the General Data Protection Regulation ("GDPR"), the primary data protection law in the European Union and European Economic Area (collectively, the EU), as well as associated EU member state data protection laws and the UK GDPR in the United Kingdom.
+We are also subject to the General Data Protection Regulation ("GDPR"), the primary data protection law in the European Economic Area, including the European Union (collectively, the "EU"), as well as associated EU member state data protection laws and the UK GDPR in the United Kingdom.
 These laws impose significant requirements for covered businesses (controllers and processors) of personal data, including, for example, standards for obtaining consent from individuals to process their personal data, disclosures to individuals, an individual data rights regime, specified timelines for data breach notifications, limitations on retention and secondary uses of information, requirements pertaining to health data and pseudonymised (i.e., deidentified) data, restrictions on data transfers outside of the EU, and obligations when we contract third-party processors in connection with the processing of personal data.
 The GDPR allows EU member states certain flexibility to make additional laws and regulations concerning the same issues, including, for example, further limiting the processing of genetic, biometric or health data.
 Failure to comply with the requirements of the GDPR may result in fines of up to €20,000,000 or up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher.
 Other administrative penalties may be imposed under the applicable national data protection laws of the EU member states.

 We rely on legal mechanisms for transferring certain personal data outside of the EU.
-These mechanisms include the EU Standard Contractual Clauses, or SCCs, and until July 2020, the U.S. Privacy Shield Framework.
-In July 2020, the Court of Justice of the European Union issued the "Schrems II" decision, invalidating the Privacy Shield Framework and requiring additional due diligence and assessments to be carried out when using Standard Contractual Clauses as transfer mechanisms.
-This decision has created uncertainty in how businesses may transfer data out of the EU and may result in increased costs and complexity and hinder our transfer of data out of the EU and corresponding business operations.
+These mechanisms include the EU Standard Contractual Clauses, or SCCs.
+In July 2020, the Court of Justice of the European Union issued the "Schrems II" decision requiring additional due diligence and assessments to be carried out when using Standard Contractual Clauses as transfer mechanisms.
+This decision may transfer data out of the EU and may result in increased costs and complexity for external transfers of data out of the EU.